aridjayarecipes/cutesrecipes.web.app/content/post/2443-simple-way-to-make-homemade-banana-and-blueberry-muffin-with-chocolate-glaze.md

 - "Preheat oven to 180° celcius.
 Line a muffin tin with patty pans."
 - "In a large bowl, mash bananas, mix in the, egg, 1/2 cup of water, oil.
 Add in sifted flours, baking soda.
 Mix well, until nice and smooth, lumps from the banana is fine.
 Fold in blueberries."
 - "Pour mixture evenly into the prepared patty pans.
 Cook for 12-15 minutes (skewer test), if it comes out clean they are cooked."
-- "Whilst muffins are cooking, in a small bowl combine cacao & 3-4 Tablespoons of water.
+- "Whilst muffins are cooking, in a small bowl combine cacao &amp; 3-4 Tablespoons of water.
 Mix really well, you are looking for an icing thickness."
 - "Once muffins have cooked, place onto a wire rack to cool."
 - "Once cooled place onto a plate, and pour cacao over the top of the muffin."
 categories: